Prelude to the hoax: 2008–2014

 The little boy seemed slightly more hesitant to go back on his earlier statements, but when told that he would not get into trouble for having previously lied, he agreed with his sister that they had been made to say things which were not true.

 Both children described to police, and later to the psychiatrist Dr Claire Sturge and physician Dr Deborah Hodes the abuse they received from Abe during the time they were in Morocco.

-18 September, 2014
+18 September 2014

-20 September, 2014
+20 September 2014

-The police close the investigation into the case, classifying it as a non-crime incident.
+The police closed the investigation into the case, classifying it as a non-crime incident.
 In addition to the children’s retractions of their original statements, various inconsistencies were cited, as well as complete lack of physical evidence in any of the locales named.

 22 September 2014

 From the information that we have, the children’s mother is living alone.
 Believe that Abraham has moved out of the house in order that she can regain custody of the children.
 There is no indication that the relationship is over.
 Abraham has circulated video interviews with the children taken while on holiday in Morocco where it is apparent that he has coached the children into disclosure….While in Morocco he has hit the children however the assaults do [not?] constitute an offence in this country suitable for prosecution.
 The children have indicated that they do not wish to return to the family home and are in fear of Abraham.
 Based on this I would be concerned for the welfare of the children if returned.Abraham: It is believed that he is circulating videos of interviews of the children giving disclosure to people to raise awareness of the satanic cult.
 This may continue. …He has convictions for offences against his own children and I would suggest [this may cause] future safeguarding issues with these victims if they returned home.

-14 November, 2014
+14 November 2014

-- On the same day, a conspiracy blogger named Charlotte Ward published a semi-autobiographical e-book called Illuminati Party! under the pseudonym “Jacqui Farmer”.
+Also on 14 November, a conspiracy blogger named Charlotte Ward published a pseudo-autobiographical e-book called Illuminati Party! under the pseudonym “Jacqui Farmer”.
 She also took down her relatively successful blog, Conspirituality, at around this time.
 Charlotte Ward had lived in Belinda McKenzie’s house in 2012–2013, and had supported Belinda during the Hollie Greig hoax and the Musa family trial.

 10 December 2014